reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 ## Common Use Cases of JWT
 JWTs are versatile and can be used in a variety of scenarios as discussed below:
 - **Single Sign-On**: JWTs facilitate Single Sign-On (SSO) by allowing user authentication across multiple services or applications.
-After a user logs in to one application, he receives a JWT that can be used to login to other services(that the user has access to) without needing to enter/maintain separate login credentials.
+After a user logs in to one application, he receives a JWT that can be used to login to other services (that the user has access to) without needing to enter/maintain separate login credentials.
 - **API Authentication**: JWTs are commonly used to authenticate and authorize access to APIs.
 Clients include the JWT token in the **Authorization** header of an API request to validate their access to the API.
 The APIs will then decode the JWT to grant or deny access.
 - **Stateless Sessions**: JWTs help provide stateless session management as the session information is stored in the token itself.
 - **Information Exchange**: Since JWTs are secure and reliable, they can be used to exchange not only user information but any information that needs to be transmitted securely between two parties.
-- **Microservices**: JWTs are one of the most preferred means of API communication in a microservice ecosystem as the microservice can independently verify the token without relying on an external authentication server making it easier to scale.
+- **Microservices**: JWTs are one of the most preferred means of API communication in a microservice ecosystem as a microservice can independently verify a token without relying on an external authentication server making it easier to scale.

 ## Caveats of Using JWT

-Now that we understand the benefits that JWT provides, let look at the downside of using JWT.
+Now that we understand the benefits that JWT provides, let's look at the downside of using JWT.
 The idea here is for the developer to weigh the options in hand and make an informed decision about using a token-based architecture within the application.
 - In cases where JWTs replace sessions, if we end up using a big payload, the JWT token can bloat.
-On top of it, if we add cryptographic signature, it can cause overall performance overhead.
+On top of it, if we add a cryptographic signature, it can cause overall performance overhead.
 This would end up being an overkill for storing a simple user session.
 - JWTs expire at certain intervals post which the token needs to be refreshed and a new token will be made available.
 This is great from a security standpoint, but the expiry time needs to be carefully considered.
 For instance, an expiry time of 24 hours would be a bad design consideration.

 Now, that we've looked at the focus points, we will be able to make an informed decision around how and when to use JWTs.
-In the next section, we will try to create a simple JWT token in Java.
+In the next section, we'll create a simple JWT token in Java.

 ## Creating a JWT Token in Java

 [JJWT](https://github.com/jwtk/jjwt) is the most commonly used Java library to create JWT tokens in Java and Android.
-We will begin by adding its dependencies in our application.
+We will begin by adding its dependencies to our application.

 ### Configure JWT Dependencies